 Quality First inclusive Practice (Wave 1) is clearly defined in our setting and we expect all staff to deliver this.
 Children's progress is continuously monitored through rigorous data tracking.
 Should additional support be required, this is undertaken after consultation with the relevant staff, the learner and their families.
 When necessary we liaise and seek support from outside agencies and professionals.
-Following these discussions the most appropriate type of support is put in place.
-A one-page profile is created.
-One-page profiles are produced to ensure teaching staff have a holistic overview of the whole child, and we feel it is important that these reflect the views of the learner so they are involved in their learning.
+Following these discussion the most appropriate type of support is put in place.
+The learners create a one page profile with an adult.
+One page profiles are produced to ensure teaching staff have a holistic overview of the whole child, and we feel it is important that these reflect the views of the learner so they are involved in their learning.
 Pathway Plans are then started and targets are put in place in discussion with learners, and their families.

 All interventions are monitored for impact and outcomes are defined at the start of any intervention.
-The SENCO and Inclusion Team oversees all additional support and regularly shares updates with regards to SEN with all staff in the school.
-The SENCO and Inclusion Team regularly assesses the impact of any additional support and resources and reports on progress to staff and governors.
+The Inclusion Lead oversees all additional support and regularly shares updates with regards to SEN with all staff in the school.
+The Inclusion Lead regularly assesses the impact of any additional support and resources and reports on progress to staff and governors.